 The key aims and objectives set for the next reporting period remain the same as those stated in this report.
-The full centralisation of the finance function will be completed at the start of the next academic year.
+A full review of the finance function with a view to modernising the team to better support the Trust and its development.
 This will strengthen internal control procedures and our centralised procurement function improving our buying power.
-The main financial challenges are COVID-19, increased pay and pension costs, the age of our school estate and declining admissions in the primary phase.
+The main financial challenges are increased pay and pension costs, the age of our school estate and declining admissions in the primary phase.